Button¶

 btn2.bind(on_press=callback)

-to the Button.state property:
+to the Button.pressed property:

 def callback(instance, value):

-print('My button <%s> state is <%s>' % (instance, value))
+print('My button <%s> pressed state is <%s>' % (instance, value))

 btn1 = Button(text='Hello world 1')